Native bees

 Why are native bees important?

 Tetragonula carbonaria is one of the 11 stingless bee species found in Australia and the only one found in the Sydney region.
-They are a highly eusocial species with colonies comprised of a single egg-laying queen and her sterile daughters which function as workers.
-They are quite closely related to the honey bee (Apis mellifera) and like honey bees produce wax from glands on their abdomens.
-Unlike honey bees, they mix this wax with varying amounts of tree resin to form the structures of their hives.
-Naturally, they nest in hollows in trees and branches, rock crevices and sometimes human structures as well.
+They are a highly eusocial species with colonies comprised of a single egg-laying queen and her sterile daughters, which function as workers.
+They are quite closely related to the honeybee (Apis mellifera: Apidae) and like honeybees produce wax from glands on their abdomens.
+Unlike honeybees, they mix this wax with varying amounts of tree resin to form the structures of their hives.
+Naturally they nest in hollows in trees and branches, rock crevices and sometimes human structures as well.

 Purchasing a hive